Journalism (JRNL) | Faculty of Arts

 Sports Journalism

 Students will explore the full range of sports journalism, analyzing how sports reporters operate across the platforms of print, broadcast, online and social media.
-They will examine and create a wide range of sports journalism, including but not limited to game coverage and features, sports beat coverage, long-form sports storytelling and in-depth sports packages using text, images, video and interactivity.
-Students will also analyze the history, contemporary issues and ethics of sports journalism.
+They will examine and create a range of sports journalism, including but not limited to game coverage and features, sports beat coverage, long-form sports storytelling and in-depth sports packages using text, images, video and interactivity.
+Students also will analyze the history, contemporary issues and ethics of sports journalism.
+Note: Students will be expected to cover a live sporting event as part of the course.

 Level: UG